Sabbath in Christianity: Corporate worship

 While the Lord's Day observance of the Eucharist was established separately from the Jewish Shabbat, the centrality of the Eucharist itself made it the commonest early observance whenever Christians gathered for worship.
 In many places and times as late as the 4th century, they did continue to gather weekly on the Sabbath, often in addition to the Lord's Day, celebrating the Eucharist on both days.
 No disapproval of Sabbath observance of the Christian festival was expressed at the early church councils that dealt with Judaizing.
-The Council of Laodicea (363-364), for example, mandated only that Sabbath Eucharists must be observed in the same manner as those on the first day.
-Neander has suggested that Sabbath Eucharists in many places were kept "as a feast in commemoration of the Creation."With Christian corporate worship so clearly aligned with the Eucharist and allowed on the seventh day, Hebrew Shabbat practices primarily involved the observance of a day of rest.
+The Council of Laodicea (363–364), for example, mandated only that Sabbath Eucharists must be observed in the same manner as those on the first day.
+Neander has suggested that Sabbath Eucharists in many places were kept "as a feast in commemoration of the Creation."